jasonsantony/cnn.c/README.md

 # cnn.c

-This repository is for me to learn about CNNs in a bottom up way using C.
+This repository is for me to learn about CNNs by programming them from scratch in C.

 ## Files borrowed from the [darknet](https://github.com/pjreddie/darknet/tree/master) repository: